|Conventional short name:|

 The octagram, Crimea's national symbol since 1989, comes from a gate at Mangup, a fortress built by Greeks and used by Goths and Turkic Kipchaks.
 It has become Crimea's unifying national symbol, representing the idea of one land containing many cultures.
 A form appears on the national flag, while simplified line version is the official national tamga.
 Probably it belongs on a host of flags, seals, roundels, and military uniforms that still need to be designed.

 The red and blue in the tricolor are simply taken from the Snorist flag.
 The green represents diversity and prosperity.
 The tricolor alone is used as a civil ensign at sea and sees some informal use on land as well.
+The three colors are also said to represent the three most numerous groups in the country, the Russians, the Crimean Tatars, and the Crimean Goths.
+However, the Crimean government denies this.

 Website for Crimea - containing history, culture, cities, government, and national symbols.